-- Follow the procedures.
+- · Follow food safety procedures.

 - Put your records in place.

 - · Keep records up to date.

 - Contact your verifier and arrange a time to be verified.

 - Focus on top 5 requirements.

 Verification

 - Ensure you can demonstrate how you make safe and suitable food. - Provide necessary records.